 The Role of Immigration in Canada’s Future

-As Canada faces an aging population and a growing number of retirees, the need for immigration becomes more critical.
-Currently, nearly all labor market growth in Canada is attributed to immigration.
-A reduction in population growth could have serious implications for Canada’s social systems, including healthcare, pensions, education, and housing.
+As Canada faces an aging population and a rising number of retirees, the need for immigration has become increasingly critical.
+Currently, immigration accounts for nearly all labor market growth in Canada.
+Without sustained population growth, Canada could face serious challenges in supporting essential social systems, including healthcare, pensions, education, and housing.

-Despite the recent freeze on permanent resident levels until 2025, which maintains targets at 500,000 per year through 2026, the IRCC has indicated that these figures are subject to change to better reflect Canada’s evolving immigration needs.
+Despite the recent decision to freeze permanent resident levels until 2025—holding targets steady at 500,000 per year through 2026—the IRCC has indicated that these targets may be adjusted to reflect Canada’s shifting immigration needs.